How to Participate in the ATIPPA Review Process

 • The Committee may withhold from disclosure confidential information and personal information in order to protect the confidentiality and privacy of submitters or others mentioned in the written submission.
 Publication or withholding of information in a submission is at the discretion of the Committee, which will be exercised on the basis of the principles in the Access to Information and Protection of Privacy Act, 2015 (ATIPPA, 2015).

-• We would however advise that confidential written submissions may still be subject to a request under the Access to Information and Protection of Privacy Act, 2015 (ATIPPA, 2015).
+• We advise that confidential written submissions may still be subject to a request under the Access to Information and Protection of Privacy Act, 2015 (ATIPPA, 2015).

 Presentations at Public Hearings

-If you wish to make a presentation at a public hearing without having provided a written submission, please provide to the Committee a summary of the topic(s) you wish to discuss at least seven (7) days in advance of the hearing.
+If you wish to make a presentation at a public hearing without having provided a written submission, please provide to the Committee a summary of the topic(s) you wish to discuss on or before October 9, 2026.

 First Set of Hearings

-• Public hearings will be held in St. John’s in January 2021, dates to be determined.
+• Public hearings will be held in St. John’s in October and November 2026, dates to be determined.
+Virtual participation will also be available.

 • Individuals and groups who have not indicated in advance their desire to participate may, with the approval of the Committee, be heard at a public hearing.

-• A notice of public hearings will be published in community and provincial papers and on the Committee’s website.
+• A notice of public hearings will be published on the Committee’s website and promoted in social media.

 Additional Hearing Dates